Welcome to the Undergraduate Environmental and Ecological Engineering Concentration areas of the Biological Engineering Degree Program (BE).

 These two concentration areas earn a Bachelor of Science degree from NC State University.
 The B.S. degree program in Biological Engineering (BE) is accredited by the Engineering Accreditation Commission of ABET.
 Details about the BE Program's accreditation can be found on the College of Engineering website.
 Studies in this concentration are about engineering natural environments using technology and biological systems.
 Please read the Environmental and Ecological Engineering General Overview.

 What Students Learn...

-Students studying in the environmental engineering concentration pursue a challenging curriculum that introduces them to issues, principles, and practices related to the use and protection of our soil and water resources.
+Students studying in the environmental and the ecological engineering concentration pursue a challenging curriculum that introduces them to issues, principles, and practices related to the use and protection of soil and water resources. and ecological engineering students also study remediation and restoration techniques.
 Students will obtain a solid foundation in engineering sciences and broad exposure to engineering practice.
 This concentration is very hands-on and involves outdoor learning environments.

 Unique to our programs is the study of rural and agricultural soil-water engineering practices.
 Many of the principles of water and soil management and air pollution control apply to urban problems also.
 Many consulting firms and industries with environmental compliance and waste concerns seek our graduates who have a versatile environmental engineering background.

 Environmental and Ecological Engineering Curriculum Topics:

 - Water Quality and Pollution Control Methods

 Concentration electives allow the student to focus on topics of interest to them.
 Engineering curriculums can be challenging and the department helps each student to succeed.
 Students can promote their own success by embracing some of these "Tips for Student Success" .